SCHOOLS FOR SUCCESS- HAMPTON HILL JUNIOR SCHOOL

 Our last Ofsted inspection was in December 2011.
 We achieved ‘Outstanding’ in all the key areas and were thrilled with the report and parental comments.
 The full report can be seen at Ofsted | Find an inspection report.

-We achieved the Platinum Award for the national “Sing Up” scheme in March 2012 and continue to hold this award which is the highest level possible and reflects the outstanding standards and commitment to singing within the school and wider community.
+We hold the Platinum Award for the national “Sing Up” scheme which is the highest level possible and reflects the outstanding standards and commitment to singing within the school and wider community.

-Along with a number of borough schools, we were presented with our Healthy Schools award initially in 2004 and more recently in 2010.
+Along with a number of borough schools, we have been presented with our Healthy Schools award.
 It recognises the commitment to the care and welfare of our pupils and their involvement and participation in the life of the school.
 We are awaiting our re accreditation later this year.